 Proving fault in a truck accident case is never a formality – it is the absolute minimum requirement for any type of financial compensation for your injuries.
 You should never take proving fault for granted in a truck accident case.

-Filing a Wrongful Death Lawsuit for a Head-On Truck Accident Fatality
+Filing a Wrongful Death Lawsuit After a Fatal Head-On Collision

-Given the severity of head-on truck collisions, chances are that you are reading this after your loved one suffered a severe injury or died in an accident.
+Given the severity of a head-on crash involving a commercial truck, chances are that you are reading this after your loved one suffered a severe injury or died in an accident.

 Under Florida law, the family can file a wrongful death lawsuit for the damages they suffered when their loved one tragically died because of someone else’s actions.
 In Florida, the personal representative will file the wrongful death action on behalf of the deceased person’s estate.